 Policy Maps Support Advocacy and Action for Nonprofits

 Esri Maps for Public Policy provide free, map-based information on social equity and health, economic opportunity, public safety, transportation and infrastructure, and other issues.
-For example, nonprofit organizations use Esri Public Policy Maps to research and communicate location-specific community information such as racial disparities in income and housing, and access to services and public goods that serve the health and well-being of local populations.
+For example, nonprofit organizations use Esri Public Policy Maps to research location-specific community information such as racial disparities in income and housing, and access to services and public goods that serve the health and well-being of local populations.
 This in turn informs program planning, decision-making, and resource allocation.
 It also supports communication and advocacy efforts by showing stakeholders what the situation on the ground is and where efforts need to take place.

 A policy map clearly shows where there is an opportunity to intervene.